Criminal Law FAQs

 Should I hire an attorney if I have been charged with a crime?

-A: It is very important that you do everything you can to protect your rights if you have been charged or are under investigation for a crime.
-If you are convicted, you could face very serious consequences, depending upon the situation that you find yourself in.
+It is very important that you do everything you can to protect your rights if you have been charged or are under investigation for a crime.
+If you are convicted, you could face very serious consequences depending upon the situation you are in.
 With the help of an experienced attorney, your chances of receiving a positive outcome in your case will be greatly increased.
 While no attorney can guarantee results, individuals who have the legal assistance of a lawyer have a better chance at getting the outcome they desire.

 Should I speak to the police if I have been arrested?